Reghina Apostolova: Biography

-Reghina Apostolova was born in Aleksandrovsk, Irkutsk Oblast on 15 September 1951.
+Reghina Apostolova was born in Alexandrovsk, Irkutsk Oblast, on 15 September 1951.

-Her parents had been victims of Stalinist repression.
-Her family returned to Chisinau when Reghina was 4 years old.
+Her parents were victims of Stalinist repression.
+Her family returned to Chișinău when she was four years old.

-After the school attendance in 1969, Apostolova began studying geography at the state pedagogical institute "Taras Şevcenco" in Tiraspol, which she finished in 1975, as a result becoming a geography teacher.
-Between 1968 and 1972, she was a pioneer-consilier at the Russian Middle School no. 14 from Chisinau, today the theoretical High School "Natalia Gheorghiu".
-Starting with the 1972 school year, Apostolova worked as a geography teacher at the Russian Middle School no. 14 from Chisinau.
+After completing school in 1969, Apostolova studied geography at the State Pedagogical Institute "Taras Shevchenko" in Tiraspol, graduating in 1975 and qualifying as a geography teacher.
+Between 1968 and 1972, she worked as a pioneer counsellor at Russian Middle School No. 14 in Chișinău (now Theoretical High School "Natalia Gheorghiu").
+From 1972, she worked there as a geography teacher.

-After completing her studies in 1975, she worked as an earth studio at the then Russian middle school No. 14 in Chișinău, today's theoretical grammar school "Natalia Gheorghiu", whose deputy rector she was from 1998 to 2007 and rector between 2015 and 2019.
+After graduating in 1975, she continued working at the same school, later serving as deputy principal from 1998 to 2007 and as principal from 2015 to 2019.

-In December 1981, she was the deputy director of the same school, and from July 1985 to February 2007, she was the director of the Russian Middle School no. 14 from Chisinau, which became the theoretical High School "Natalia Gheorghiu".
+In December 1981, she became deputy director of the school.
+From July 1985 to February 2007, she served as director of Russian Middle School No. 14 in Chișinău, which later became Theoretical High School "Natalia Gheorghiu".

-She was initially a member of the Party of Communists of the Republic of Moldova (PCRM) and began her political engagement in local politics when she was a member of the City Council of Chișinău on 23 May 1999.
+She was initially a member of the Party of Communists of the Republic of Moldova (PCRM) and entered local politics as a member of the Chișinău Municipal Council on 23 May 1999.

-Between February and October 2007, she was the interim praetor of the Rîșcani sector of the Capital.
+Between February and October 2007, she served as interim praetor of the Rîșcani sector of Chișinău.

-After a short break from June 2007, she returned to high school on October and continued to teach geography, until July 2015.
+After a short break beginning in June 2007, she returned to teaching and continued as a geography teacher until July 2015.

-In 7 July 2015, she became deputy mayor of Orhei on construction and infrastructure issues.
+On 7 July 2015, she became Deputy Mayor of Orhei, responsible for construction and infrastructure.

-In 2017 she switched to the Șor Party founded by Ilan Shor and was elected chairman of the party's Veterans Organization.
+In 2017, she joined the Șor Party, founded by Ilan Șor, and was elected chair of the party's Veterans Organization.

-In the subsequent municipal elections in 2018, she was the candidate of the Șor Party for the mayor of Chișinău, but was excluded as an applicant after a court found that foreign funds were illegally used for her election campaign, which is not allowed by law.
+In the 2018 Chișinău mayoral election, she was the Șor Party candidate but was excluded after a court ruled that illegal foreign funding had been used in her campaign.

-At the 2019 parliamentary elections, Apostolova was elected to the Șor Party as a member of the parliament.
-She competed both on the party list and in district no. 28 of Chișinău (Rîșcani sector).
-She did not win the mandate of constituency, instead he became a deputy in Parliament due to his position in the lists.
+At the 2019 parliamentary elections, Apostolova was elected to the Parliament of Moldova on the Șor Party list.
+She also contested constituency no. 28 (Chișinău, Rîșcani), which she did not win; she entered Parliament via the party list system.

-In parliament, she was a member of the Commission for Social Security, Health and Family.
+In Parliament, she was a member of the Commission for Social Protection, Health and Family.

-From 2021 to 2024, she was a representative of Ion Groza, a member of the Parliamentary Assembly of the Council of Europe and deputy member of the Commission for Social Questions, for Health and Sustainable Development.
+From 2021 to 2024, she served as a member of the Parliamentary Assembly of the Council of Europe and as a substitute member of the Committee on Social Affairs, Health and Sustainable Development.